Proposing a State-Supported Master’s/PhD (or Professional Doctorate) Degree Program

-Note: A Joint Master’s/Doctoral degree program is offered by two campuses (either between UCB and another UC campus or between UCB and another institution).
+Note: A Joint Master’s/Doctoral Degree program is offered by two campuses (either between UCB and another UC campus or between UCB and another institution).
 Faculty, courses, and resources are shared in order to offer a broader-based program.
 Examination and dissertation committees must be composed of appropriate members from each campus.
-Contact Assistant Dean Diane Hill for further information.
+Contact the Graduate Division’s Assistant Dean for Academic Affairs for further information.

 Coordinating Committee of Graduate Affairs Proposal Format and Requirements1

 Provide a title page with the proposed degree name, date, and proposing faculty